bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ## Configure your living application to use the modified layout

-1. Click on the portal menu **Applications**.
+1. Click on the **Applications** menu.
 2. Click on the edit action **...** of your living application.
 3. In the **Look & Feel** section, click on the layout link
 4. Select the **Side Menu layout**
 5. Click on the validation button
 6. In the application details section, click on the URL link to navigate to your living application.
 7. See your new application layout with a side menu.
-8. Feel free to add a lots of new improvements to create the layout that fits your needs.
+8. Feel free to add lots of new improvements to create the layout that fits your needs.